-All Kirtland employees are expected to do a good job for the sake of a job well done and to be concerned with the quality of work output as well as the quantity.
+All Kirtland employees are expected do a good job for the sake of a job well done and to be concerned with the quality of work output as well as the quantity.
 High work standards means doing more than the minimum called for, and being honest, fair, and ethical according to commonly accepted standards of professional conduct, law, and the college Employee Code of Conduct and other relevant provisions of contract and policy.
-An administrator will exhibit concern for the quality of the whole; department, division, and institutional, and will actively participate in activities and processes that advance the quality and quantity of output for the whole.
+Further, an individual with high work standards will exhibit concern for the quality of the whole; department, division, and institutional, and be expected to actively participate in activities and processes that advance the quality and quantity of output for the whole.